uhuruos/CloverOS/README.md

 # cloveros
 ![CloverOS GNU/Linux](https://raw.githubusercontent.com/chiru-no/cloveros/master/logo.png "CloverOS GNU/Linux")

-This is the git page for CloverOS GNU/Linux.
-Official site at https://cloveros.ga

 CloverOS GNU/Linux is a GNU/Linux distro that runs on Gentoo GNU/Linux and tries to be like CrunchBang.
 It consists of the install script and the CloverOS GNU/Linux packages repo (Binhost) that contains unique USE flags and CFLAGS.

 ## Quick Start